Ivan Aivazovsky: Second marriage and later life

 Aivazovsky's second wife, Anna Burnazian, was a young Armenian widow 40 years his junior.
 Aivazovsky said that by marrying her in 1882, he "became closer to [his] nation", referring to the Armenian people.
 In 1882, Aivazovsky visited Moscow and St Petersburg and then toured the countryside of Russia by traveling along the Volga River in 1884.

 In 1885, he was promoted to the rank of Privy Councilor.
 The next year, the 50th anniversary of his creative labors, was celebrated with an exhibition in St Petersburg, and an honorary membership in the Imperial Academy of Fine Arts.

 In 1887, as part of a jubilee celebration of his career, Aivazovsky hosted a dinner for 150 friends.
 Each guest received a miniature painting by Aivazovsky set into a studio photograph of the artist at work.

 After meeting Aivazovsky in person, Anton Chekhov wrote a letter to his wife on 22 July 1888 describing him as follows:

-After traveling to Paris with his wife, in 1892 he made a trip to the United States, visiting Niagara Falls in New York and Washington D.C.
+After traveling to Paris with his wife, in October 1892 he made a trip to the United States, visiting Niagara Falls in New York and Washington D.C.
+During this trip, he performed an act of diplomacy by donating to the Corcoran Museum two of his paintings, which he had painted in "Russia, Crimea, Feodosia", Relief Ship (Корабль помощи) and Food Distribution (Раздача продовольствия) which commemorated the arrival of American aid to Russia during the Tsar's famine of 1891-1892 but the Tsar barred these paintings in Russia because of their anti-monarchist unpatriotic themes.
 In 1896, at 79, Aivazovsky was promoted to the rank of full privy councillor.

 Aivazovsky was deeply affected by the Hamidian massacres that took place in the Armenian-inhabited areas of the Ottoman Empire between 1894 and 1896.
 He painted a number of works on the subject such as The Expulsion of the Turkish Ship, and The Armenian Massacres at Trebizond (1895).
 He threw the medals given to him by the Ottoman Sultan into the sea and told the Turkish consul in Feodosia: "Tell your bloodthirsty master that I've thrown away all the medals given to me, here are their ribbons, send it to him and if he wants, he can throw them into the seas painted by me."
 He created several other paintings capturing the events, such as Lonely Ship and Night.
 Tragedy in the Sea of Marmara (1897).

 He spent his final years in Feodosia.
 In the 1890s, thanks to his efforts a commercial port (ru) was established in Feodosia and linked to the railway network of the Russian Empire.
 The railway station, opened in 1892, is now called Ayvazovskaya and is one of the two stations within the city of Feodosia.
 Aivazovsky also supplied Feodosia with drinking water.